 If the cladding profiles form an inclination angle greater than 45° with the horizontal, the installation guidelines are the same as those used in the vertical orientation and a double order of battens will be used.
-Facade profiles must be fixed to the horizontal battens with a minimum size of 30x50 mm, which must be attached to the vertical battens with a minimum size of 30x50 mm.
+Facade profiles must be fixed to the horizontal battens, which must be attached to the vertical battens.
+Vertical battens need to create a minimum ventilation gap of 25 mm.

 If the inclination angle of the profiles is less than 45° with the horizontal, the installation guidelines are the same as those used in horizontal orientation.
 In this case, a secondary order of battens is not necessary.
-Facade profiles must be fixed to the vertical battens with a minimum size of 42x42 mm.
+Facade profiles must be fixed to the vertical battens.
+Vertical battens need to create a minimum ventilation gap of 25 mm.